Heads Of Department

 From form 3 onwards, the syllabus continues developing that learnt in the lower forms but adds to it.
 At this stage, summaries, discursive and argumentative essay writing are introduced.
 Pupils are given an introduction to literary analysis and the development of critical faculties, to deepen their overall literary approach.

 CIE IGCSE English Language and Literature in English examinations are offered at the end of Form 4.
-The 2015 set books include: Songs of Ourselves, The Merchant of Venice, The Siege, Nervous Conditions and An Inspector Calls.
+The 2016 set books include: The Merchant of Venice, No Longer at Ease, An Inspector Calls, Poems Deep and Dangerous.

 AS / A2 syllabus

-The AS English Language examination consists of Paper 1 (Passage for Comment) and Paper 2 (Composition).
+The compulsory AS English Language examination consists of Paper 1 (Passage for Comment) and Paper 2 (Composition).

 The A2 Literature in English examination focuses on Poetry and Prose (Paper 3), Drama (Paper 4), Shakespeare and other pre-20th century texts (Paper 5) and Comment and Appreciation (Paper 7).
-This year's set books include: Paper 3 (Wilfred Owen's Selected Poems, A Passage to India); Paper 4 (Richard III, A Man for all Seasons, An Ideal Husband); Paper 5 (As You Like It, Othello and The Wife's Prologue and Tale).
+This year's set books include: Paper 3 (Wilfred Owen's Selected Poems, The Namesake); Paper 4 (Anthony and Cleopatra, A Man for all Seasons); Paper 5 (As You Like It, Othello, The Wife of Bath's Prologue and Tale).

 It is a fact that cognitive discourse occupies almost the entire secondary school curriculum.
 Affective discourse (the arts) gets scant recognition on the timetable.
 The imbalance is both huge and frightening ...
 To stop examining literature would be to remove from large numbers of pupils the only affective discourse they are exposed to at school.